How to Celebrate Hispanic Heritage Month with Kids

+There are many reasons I celebrate Hispanic Heritage Month with kids, but largely for identity reasons.
 Being Latina in America is a funny thing.
 I am 100% Cuban born to immigrant parents, but feel like any other American does.
 I took English Honors in high school (although was almost forced to enroll in ESL when my parents told the school that Spanish was my first language).
 I graduated from college with a degree in Political Science.
 I am proud to be American and have decent political efficacy.

-How We Plan To Celebrate Hispanic Heritage Month
+How to Celebrate Hispanic Heritage Month

-I want to invite all my friends to join in celebrating this awesome culture, the beautiful language and the history of so many Americans this year for Hispanic Heritage Month.
-Whether bicultural or not, the Latino experience is important to the makeup of this country.
+I want to invite you to celebrate Hispanic Heritage Month with your kids, and to honor the beautiful language and the history of so many Americans.
+Whether bicultural or not, the Latino experience is an important part of the fabric of this country.
 I am excited to teach my children about our Latino family legacy.